teddykis/html-contextual-autoescaper-java/README.md

   write(Object)
 ```

-so that the sequence of calls
+So, that the sequence of calls

 ```java
  w.writeSafe("<b>");